 As Michigan’s former State Superintendent of Schools (2001-05), I met two impassioned local educators who, more than a decade ago, were pushing the envelope on sensible school reforms to lift schools, teachers, and more importantly, our students.
 They had developed a robust remote learning platform that was light years ahead of anything then taking place in the U.S. or around the world.

 Entrepreneurs Beth Baker and Glen Taylor were intent on providing disengaged students in their districts a rich personalized learning experience.
 After launching a successful non-profit, the WAY Program, they took their innovative learning approach to public, private and charter schools, becoming Centric Learning.
 This powerful, state-of-the-art technology uses project-based learning – a model aligned with state and national standards.
-The mission is bold and simple: Impact students’ lives and make them “learning heroes.”
+The mission is bold and simple: Impact students’ lives and make them “the center of their own learning process and development.”

 The Centric Learning platform provides a way for teachers and students to engage in real-time 24/7 learning.
 Furthermore, assessments are competency-based and delivered by high-quality teachers.
 Students develop projects that demonstrate their mastery of a given topic or subject matter.
 When I attended a conference in China before the pandemic hit, I heard a Chinese vice-minister of education praise project-based learning, saying: “We need students to look up and engage in their education, not simply listen to a sage on the stage.”
 A Project-Based Learning (PBL) curriculum engages students and prepares them for success in their future.